Castles in France

 City : Saint-Front-sur-Lémance

-What are the styles of castles in France?
+What are the different styles of French castles?

-Here are some examples of the types of castles in France:
+Here are some of the main styles of castles that can be admired in France: